 Spend your couch time getting a warm hug from these gloriously kind-hearted TV comedies.

 Basically, the shows we keep gravitating back towards are the ones Marie Kondo would approve of.
 Yes, they definitely spark joy, and do so again and again.
-Watching them feels like catching up with old friends, and they always brighten your day.
+Watching them feels like catching up with old friends, they always brighten your day and they're there for you when times are tough.
 Here are our ten picks for sitcoms that feel like the warmest of hug — and that you can stream right now.

 PARKS AND RECREATION

 She's the government worker we all wish could be in charge of, well, absolutely everything — and she's the fictional Indiana city of Pawnee's most devoted employee and biggest fan.
 We're talking, of course, about Leslie Knope, Amy Poehler's super-passionate, waffle-loving character in iconic sitcom Parks and Recreation.
 Willing to work hard in any situation and always ready to lean upon her friends and co-workers, Leslie knows how to handle almost anything.
 In one particular fifth-season episode of the Nick Offerman, Rashida Jones, Aziz Ansari, Chris Pratt, Aubrey Plaza, Adam Scott and Rob Lowe-costarring series, that also includes grappling with a pandemic.